 It is still out there, but many have had to create accounts with new distributors to receive enough solution to support their appointment demands.
 Some veterinarians have had to transfer drugs between services, adding a layer of complexity for Drug Enforcement Agency (DEA) regulations.
 If COVID has taught us anything, it’s that we have to find ways to cope with adversity, especially when animal welfare is at stake.

 To conserve euthanasia solution, a wise choice is to dial back how much is used.
 When euthanasia is warranted to end patient suffering, only using the recommended dose is called for.
 Many practitioners give a little extra to ensure death is complete, but it’s really not needed.
 The typical dose of 1ml per 10#(4.5kg) of a 390mg/ml solution is appropriate for all companion animals.
 Some countries have concentrations of 200mg/ml or 240mg/ml which requires even more for our 85mg/kg dosing in almost all species.
 And while the Companion Animal Euthanasia Training Academy (CAETA) is a big advocate for intraorgan injections as viable technique options, they do require more solution, sometimes triple the intravenous (IV) dose.
 In a time of shortage, IV administration will help to preserve what minimal drug reserves there are.

 Fortunately, word on the street is that pentobarbital is about to arrive on the doorsteps of many US manufacturers and soon return to the shelves for purchase.
-This means the chemical has started shipping around the world again and can into solution production.
 The veterinary distributors of the drug then have the monumental task of filling backorders.
 Then and only then will most of us breathe easy.
 Until that time, we keep the supportive conversation going through our Facebook group dedicated to companion animal euthanasia, including how to use the alternatives if push comes to shove.